Year - 2023

 Despardos

 After lunch we continue to Zion National Park and spend the afternoon here.
 Late afternoon we continue northbound to Bryce National Park in just enough time to enjoy the sunset and last rays of light shine on the spectacular rock formations.
-Then hotel check-in and evening at your leisure at Bryce
+Then hotel check-in at the 3 star Best Western Plus Ruby's Inn and evening at your leisure at Bryce

 🍽 lunch

 After an early breakfast we return to near-by Bryce National Park in time to enjoy the morning sun light shining on the many Hoodoos (odd shaped pillars of rock left standing from the forces of erosion).
-Mid-day we depart Bryce and continue eastbound to the Grand Staircase-Escalante National Monument and then on to the small town of Torrey and hotel check-in.
+Mid-day we depart Bryce and continue eastbound to the Grand Staircase-Escalante National Monument and then on to the small town of Torrey and hotel check-in at the 4 star Capitol Reef Resort.

 🍽 breakfast, lunch

 Morning visit to Capitol Reef National Park, located in south-central Utah in the heart of red rock country.
 Capitol Reef National Park is a hidden treasure filled with cliffs, canyons, domes and bridges in the Water pocket Fold, a geologic wrinkle on the earth extending almost 100 miles.
 We then continue our trek eastbound stopping in Green River, Utah for lunch.
 Mid afternoon we visit Canyonlands National Park and then Arches National Park where you will discover a landscape of contrasting colors, landforms and textures unlike any other in the world.
 The park has over 2,000 natural stone arches, in addition to hundreds of soaring pinnacles, massive fins and giant balanced rocks.
 This red rock wonderland will amaze you with its formations.
-Hotel check-in at near-by Moab, Utah
+Hotel check-in at the 3 star Best Western Plus Greenwell Motel Moab, Utah

 🍽 breakfast, lunch